ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 `pg_upgrade` performs rapid upgrades by creating new system tables and simply reusing the old user data files.
 The time required to create these system tables scales with the number of database objects.
 The resource consumption can be evaluated by using the [monitoring integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring&interface=ui).
 If not all database components are available to be upgraded, the upgrade task fails.
 This can happen due to maintenance.
 Tasks that failed due to failed healthchecks can be retried later.
 If the task continuously fails, open a support ticket with [IBM Cloud support](https://cloud.ibm.com/login?redirect=%2Funifiedsupport%2Fsupportcenter).
 If certain checks are not relevant to your environment and the upgrade is still blocked, create a support ticket for further assistance.

-## Handling the `anon` extension before upgrade
-{: #upgrading-handling}

-If the `anon` extension is installed, follow the steps below and execute the commands as the admin user before performing the upgrade.

-1. Remove all masking rules (if enabled).

-    ```sh
-    SELECT anon.remove_masks_for_all_columns();
-    ```
-    {: pre}

-2. Disable masking roles (the upgrade might fail if any roles are marked as masked).

-    ```sh
-    SECURITY LABEL FOR anon ON ROLE <role_name> IS NULL;
-    ```
-    {: pre}

-3. Drop the `anon` extension with the cascade option.

-    ```sh
-    DROP EXTENSION anon CASCADE;
-    ```
-    {: pre}

-4. If the `anon` extension is installed in multiple databases within an instance, follow the outlined steps for each database.

-5. Post-upgrade steps:

-   After the upgrade is complete, re-enable the `anon` extension and reapply masking rules as required.

-   It is strongly recommended to validate the data both before and after dropping the extension to ensure masking consistency prior to performing the upgrade.
-   {: note}

 ## Upgrading from a read-only replica
 {: #upgrading-replica}